Property loss from disasters may be tax deductible

 - Published: Monday, May 23, 2011

-COLUMBIA, Mo. – Disaster victims may recoup some of their uninsured losses because uncompensated property losses from natural disasters are tax deductible, said a University of Missouri Extension consumer and family economics specialist.
+COLUMBIA, Mo. – Disaster victims may recoup some of their uninsured losses from natural disasters, said former University of Missouri Extension consumer and family economics specialist Brenda Procter.
+Uncompensated property losses in presidentially declared disaster areas are tax deductible.

 But the first thing you should do is contact your insurance agent, said Brenda Procter.
 “A lot of people incorrectly assume certain things aren’t covered or are covered.
 If you don’t call your agent and find out what’s covered, you might do something to put that coverage at risk.”